Find stillness to cure the illness

 “Silence is a source of great strength.” ~Lao Tzu

-Author Leo Babauta
+Author Leo Babauta.

 It’s a busy day, and you’re inundated by non-stop emails, text messages, phone calls, instant message requests, notifications, interruptions of all kinds.